jiwoosong/Matlab_PBKDF2/readme.md

 # PBKDF2 (Matlab)
 ## Usage
 Implemented by matlab function type.
 You can use this function shown below.
+The function is based on Python hashlib library.
 ```Matlab
 password = 'Hello';
 salt = '8ac17f62df3841997c4b70da314264e5';